tcasas/runbooks/docs/lnx/os-hardening/coredump-storage.md

 # Runbook: Configure systemd coredump storage to `none`

-This runbook explains how to apply the Red Hat Enterprise Linux hardening task that disables persistent coredump storage by setting `Storage=none` in `/etc/systemd/coredump.conf` via Ansible.
+This runbook explains how to apply the Red Hat Enterprise Linux hardening task that disables persistent coredump storage by setting `Storage=none` and limits coredump processing with `ProcessSizeMax=0` in `/etc/systemd/coredump.conf` via Ansible.

 ## Prerequisites
 - Control node has Ansible installed.